 Alvin Greene says he’s a veteran of both the Army and the Air Force, but he’s been out of the military and unemployed since last year.
 And that sentence is far more coherent than anything Greene has actually been quoted as saying, because the poor fellow sounds brain damaged:

-But despite his lack of election funds, Greene claims to have criss-crossed the state during his campaign—though he declined to specify any of the towns or places he visited or say how much money he spent while on the road.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+But despite his lack of election funds, Greene claims to have criss-crossed the state during his campaign—though he declined to specify any of the towns or places he visited or say how much money he spent while on the road.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “It wasn’t much, I mean, just, it was — it wasn’t much.
 Not much, I mean, it wasn’t much,” he said, when asked how much of his own money he spent in the primary.
 Greene frequently spoke in rapid-fire, fragmentary sentences, repeating certain phrases or interrupting himself multiple times during the same sentence while he searched for the right words.
 But he was emphatic about certain aspects of his candidacy, insisting that details about his campaign organization, for instance, weren’t relevant.
 “I’m not concentrating on how I was elected — it’s history.
 I’m the Democratic nominee — we need to get talking about America back to work, what’s going on, in America.”

 When asked by reporters today about the sex-creep felony charges he faces, Greene hung up the phone.

 The Free Times reminds us that South Carolina Republicans are notorious for running fake candidates.
 Maybe it’s what people do these days instead of wearing the white robes:

 Greene’s curious candidacy raises the question that something else might be going on.
 Republican place markers in Palmetto State Democratic primaries are campaign legend.